 Red Deer are native to the UK and are the largest deer to roam the countryside.

-If you live in Scotland, the Lake District, or South West England you may be lucky enough to here the roars of red deer stags and watch them pushing and shoving to gain the upper hand.
+If you live in Scotland, the Lake District, or South West England, you may be lucky enough to hear the roars of red deer stags and watch them pushing and shoving to gain the upper hand.

 Although reddish, they are much smaller than Red Deer, and the males have smaller antlers.

-Rutting season is in July and August though for Roe Deer.
+Rutting season is in July and August for Roe Deer.

-Fallow Deer disappeared from the UK during the last ice age, but were re-introduced by both the Romans and Normans.
+Fallow Deer disappeared from the UK during the last ice age but were re-introduced by the Romans and Normans.

 These are small grey-brown deer.
 The males have small antlers.

-Muntjac Deer is actually a very old species of deer, and again, not a native of the UK, but can be found in southern and central England.
+Muntjac Deer is a very old species of deer, and again, not a native of the UK, but it can be found in southern and central England.